Gamera: Gamera the Brave

 The franchise was rebooted a second time with the 2006 film Gamera the Brave, the 12th entry in the film series.
 This incarnation was modeled after the African spurred tortoise, and also possesses supernatural traits such as instant growth, telepathy, comprehending human speech, sensing and foreseeing emerging evil monsters from afar, and reincarnation.
 Gamera's origin is unclear, while a top scientist was utterly shocked with the virtual replica of Gamera's cells and consequently committed a suicide, and Gamera has been referred to sacred entities; one of scientists described the kaiju as a deity, and some of villagers saved by Avant Gamera kept the red pearls (Note: These pearls were yielded as molluscs nearby absorbed energy from Avant Gamera after his self-destruction, and was later used as nutritional sources for Gamera himself (Toto) along with the red stone.
 Pearl is a specialty of the Ise-Shima region, which was previously featured in Gamera vs. Gyaos as a battleground between Gamera and Gyaos, and Gamera: Guardian of the Universe and Gamera 3: Revenge of Iris also attempted to insert battles between Gamera and Gyaos in the vicinity during their productions.) as amulets and called the objects as "fragments of the guardian angel"; the items became a center of public attentions and brought economic effects, and significantly contributed in the reconstruction of the region.
 Stranger children were driven by incomprehensible instincts to carry the red stone to Gamera; they somehow knew the term "Toto" and the importance of delivering it to Gamera.
 With the light from the stone, children also "recalled" and understood the ancient period before their births, and understood what Gamera is.
 Gamera (Toto) also somehow performed a judo technique which was a specialty of one of the protagonist boys presumably through telepathy.
 Governmental officials and scientists try to use him as a weapon against villainous kaiju while protagonists try to save him.
-Gamera and Gyaos were designed to be much smaller yet heavier than previous incarnations, corresponding with the "Konaka Gamera" script for Gamera: Guardian of the Universe which became the basis for the 2006 film.
+Gamera and Gyaos were designed to be much smaller yet heavier than previous incarnations, corresponding with the "Konaka Gamera" concept.
 (Note: Both Gamera and Gyaos in the 2006 film are 30 to 35 meters in body heights.
-Within the "Konaka Gamera", Gamera and Gyaos were respective guardians of ancient civilizations that were in hostility, and they hatched from artifact-like eggs discovered from ancient underwater ruins, and instantly grew to 1 meters to 8 - 10 meters in lengths, and eventually became over 20 to 25 meters, akin to the size growth of Toto in the 2006 film.)
+Within the Konaka script, Gamera and Gyaos were respective guardians of ancient civilizations that were in hostility, and they hatched from artifact-like eggs discovered from ancient underwater ruins, and instantly grew to 1 meters to 8 - 10 meters in lengths, and eventually became over 20 to 25 meters, akin to the size growth of Toto in the 2006 film.)